-A very good question these day.
-I continue to have all my information stolen at various data breeches, including Desjardins, Equifax and recently Capital One.
-To keep myself safe I follow a simple set of rules to at least impede the had folk out there:
+A very good question these days.
+I continue to have all my information stolen at various data breaches, including Desjardins, Equifax and recently Capital One.
+To keep me safe I follow a simple set of rules to at least impede the had folk out there:

 - Change Passwords often